Calandra Waters Lake, Executive Director

 David Sligh has worked for 35 years to make the promises of our environmental laws real.
 He has consistently and successfully pushed private parties and government agencies to base their actions on science, law, and the public interest.
 He has a bachelor’s degree in Environmental Science from the University of Virginia, a law degree from Vermont Law School, and is a member of the District of Columbia Bar.
 Dave has worked as a Senior Environmental Engineer for the Virginia Department of Environmental Quality, Founder and Director of Virginia PEER – the state branch of Public Employees for Environmental Responsibility, Southeast Regional Representative for American Rivers, Upper James Riverkeeper, adjunct instructor of Environmental Science at the University of Tennessee at Chattanooga, and as a consultant and advisor to citizen groups around the country.

-Courtney Hayes, Habitat Connectivity Program Director
+Jessica Roberts, Habitat Connectivity Director

 courtney@wildvirginia.org